DamirFM/Password-Generator/README.md

 ## Screenshots of application

+# Welcome screen

 ![Alt text](./Screensots/1.png "Welcome screen");

+# Picking the length of password

 ![Alt text](./Screensots/2.png "Picking the length of password");

+# Picking the type of characters

 ![Alt text](./Screensots/3.png "Picking the type of characters");

+# Picking the type of characters

 ![Alt text](./Screensots/4.png "Picking the type of characters");

+# Generated password

 ![Alt text](./Screensots/5.png "Generated password")

 ## Installation